Coronavirus (COVID-19) Latest Education Information

-• Frequent hand washing and sanitising will be robustly built into school routines
+• Frequent hand washing and sanitising are robustly built into school routines

 • Schools will be cleaned in line with the latest Welsh Government guidance, with a particular focus on touchpoints, equipment, toilets and highly frequented areas

-• Personal Protective Equipment will only be used in accordance with current Welsh Government guidance for schools
+• Personal Protective Equipment will only be used in accordance with the current Welsh Government guidance for schools

 The use of face coverings in school settings